MikeTritsch/challenge-2-UTA-tritsch/README.md

 ## What Comes Next? and other issues...

-I plan on fixing a few features over the course of this bootcamp.
 I'd like to make my code, especially my CSS more efficient.
 I'd also like to practice creating more semantic HTML code.
 The next concept I plan on tackling is media queries, as I am still having trouble understanding and applying them.

 Here is a design bug I found while looking at my page on different viewports: